 Round (R) : Pointed conical tip

-The normal round point is the standard shape Allows leather and fabric to be sewn together like the assembly of a Avece leather with a fabric lining.
+The normal round point is the standard shape.
+Allows leather and fabric to be sewn together like the assembly of an Avece leather with a fabric lining.
 The LR needle could cut the weft of the fabric as the round needle slips between the fibers of the fabric without the risk of tearing.
 Used for leather goods at Vuitton.

 The particularity of the saddle stitch is to sew with a thread and two needles.
 In order to be able to use both hands holding the two needles and its awl to pierce the leather, the piece is held in a wooden sewing clip, wedged between the legs.

-To respect the rules of the art, the sewing must be carried out with a certain method.
+To respect the rules of the art, the sewing must be carried out with a certain method .
 And each gesture has its importance and a meaning.
 This goes from the way you hold the needle, to the inclination of the arm when you pierce the leather with the awl ...
-In fact, the gesture must become automatic, fluid and for that from the start, it must not. the technique must not be questioned to give in to ease.
+In fact, the gesture must become automatic, fluid and for that from the start, it does not. the technique should not be questioned to give in to ease.
 It comes from the know-how of the saddler who manufactures riding articles where the seams are very stressed and must be very resistant and of high quality.

-The knotted saddle stitch is used on the handles of Louis Vuitton, Goyard and Moynat trunks as well as for binding leather parts on rigid luggage (suitcase and trunk) made of vegetable tanned cowhide, crocodile, pork .
+The knotted saddle stitch is used on the handles of cabin trunks , mail, Louis Vuitton, Goyard and Moynat wardrobe trunks as well as for binding leather parts on Louis Vuitton rigid luggage "full leather series " of vegetable tanned cowhide, crocodile, pork .
 Also the corner seam on luggage without a wooden structure .